-The beginning of the hike starts with a relaxed 1-2 hour walk through forest, with streams, waterfalls and a fast flowing river running through, to reach the first campsite for the night at Routeburn Flats.
+The beginning of the hike starts with a relaxed 1-2 hour walk through a beech forest with streams, waterfalls, and a fast-flowing river running through it all, to reach the first campsite for the night at Routeburn Flats.

 With the fresh water falling down from the mountain tops there is no need to purify water, just drink some of the freshest water you could have straight from the streams.